Natascha Dillon, Psy.D.

 Licensed Certified Social Worker - Clinical

-Anna Marie Galterio is a Licensed Clinical Social Worker with 20 years of experience in the social services and mental health field.
+Anna Marie Galterio-Hubbert is a Licensed Clinical Social Worker with 21 years of experience in the social services and mental health field.
 She is licensed in Maryland and is a member of the National Association of Social Workers.
-Originally from Pittsburgh, PA, Anna earned her Bachelor's degree from Duquesne University and her Master's degree in Social Work from the University of Pittsburgh in 2012.
+Originally from Pittsburgh, PA, Anna earned her Bachelor's degree from Duquesne University, and in 2012, her Master's degree in Social Work from the University of Pittsburgh.
 She has worked in the DMV area since 2013.

-Anna works with children, adolescents, adults, couples, and families, specializing in cognitive-behavioral therapy (CBT) and Trauma-Focused CBT.
-In the past, she worked in child welfare for eight years.
-In addition to working with children in foster care, Anna has extensive experience in the non-profit and government sectors.
-Anna brings vast professional experience as it relates to depression, anxiety, trauma, grief and loss, life cycle transitions, relationship issues, and age-appropriate harm-reduction, parenting challenges, bullying, and school violence.
+Anna works with children, adolescents, adults, including couples and families.
+She specializes in cognitive-behavioral therapy (CBT) and Trauma-Focused CBT.
+The first half of her career, Anna worked in child welfare before focusing more on traditional therapy practices.
+In addition to working with children and older youth in foster care, Anna has extensive experience in the non-profit and government sectors.
+Anna brings vast professional experience as it relates to depression, anxiety, trauma, grief and loss, life cycle transitions, relationship issues, and age-appropriate harm-reduction, parenting challenges, bullying and school violence.

-Through mindfulness, relaxing, life-skills and coping skills development, as well as behavior management techniques, Anna provides a person-centered approach to empowering others in their journey of positive well-being.
+Through mindfulness, relaxing, life-enhancement and coping skills development, as well as behavior management techniques, Anna provides a person-centered approach to empowering others in their journey of healthy well-being.
 She is passionate about helping others remove barriers to emotional wellness and having healthy relationships.

 Danya Gordon, M.A.